kluo99/SE-NYC-091123-Vault/P3-Intro-to-Python/mock-code-challenges/coffeeshop/README.md

   ```
   - Given the name of a coffee (as a string) and a price (as an integer), creates a new transaction and associates it with that customer and coffee
     - _hint: Remember to import both objects!_
+  - Returns the new transaction as an object instance
 -
   ```python
   def calculate_total_money_spent()